-On the flip side, if the economy and the companies performed very well, Company D could expect to have the highest equity returns, due to its leverage.
+On the flip side, if the economy and the companies performed very well, Company D could expect to generate the highest equity returns due to its leverage.

 Company C would have the lowest risk and lowest expected return (all else being equal).

 The debt to asset ratio is very important in determining the financial risk of a company.
-A ratio greater than 1 indicates that a significant portion of assets is funded with debt and that the company may be facing default risk.
-Therefore, the lower the debt to asset ratio, the safer the company.
-As with any other ratios, the ratio should be evaluated over a period of time to access whether the company’s financial risk is improving or deteriorating.
+A ratio greater than 1 indicates that a significant portion of assets is funded with debt and that the company has a higher default risk.
+Therefore, the lower the ratio, the safer the company.
+As with any other ratios, this ratio should be evaluated over a period of time to access whether the company’s financial risk is improving or deteriorating.

 Download the Free Template

 Enter your name and email in the form below and download the free template now!

 Download the free Excel template now to advance your finance knowledge!